dpgithub87/WebCrawler/README.md

 ### Caching

 - **Distributed Caching**: Leverage Redis or similar services to cache upstream API responses.
-- **Page Depth Limit**: You can impose a limit on the level of depth to crawl in BFS(breadh first search) manner.

 ### Data structures
 - Thread safe data structures are used to store the background task details and to store the list of processed Uris facilitating the concurrent execution.